packtracker/webpack-plugin/README.md

 The `upload` option above tells the plugin whether or not to upload your build stats when running webpack.
 By default, this option is set to `false` to prevent accidental uploading from your local machine.
 If the upload option is left `false`, the plugin will do nothing.

  Once you see your stats are uploading, it is common to only upload when building your assets in a CI environment or during deployment.
-You can also omit this option, and set the `PT_UPLOAD` environment variable on a per run basis to control the upload of your stats.
+You can also omit this option altogether, and set the `PT_UPLOAD` environment variable on a per run basis to control the upload of your stats.

 For example